Echo & the Bunnymen: Reformation

 On 11 January 2008, McCulloch was interviewed on BBC Breakfast at the start of Liverpool 08.
 He was asked about new Bunnymen material and he revealed that a new album would coincide with their gig at the Royal Albert Hall in September.
-He went on to say that the album was "The best one we've made, apart from Ocean Rain."
+He went on to say that the album was "the best one we've made, apart from Ocean Rain".

-In a 20 April 2008 interview with the Sunday Mail, Ian McCulloch announced The Fountain as the title of the new Echo & the Bunnymen album with producers John McLaughlin and Simon Perry, which was originally due to be released in 2008 but was finally released on 12 October 2009.
+In a 20 April 2008 interview with the Sunday Mail, McCulloch announced The Fountain as the title of the new Echo & the Bunnymen album with producers John McLaughlin and Simon Perry, which was originally due to be released in 2008 but was finally released on 12 October 2009.
 "Think I Need It Too", the first single from the album, was released on 28 September 2009.

 On 1 September 2009, former keyboard player Jake Brockman died on the Isle of Man when his motorbike collided with a converted ambulance.
 Brockman had played keyboards for the band during the 1980s.

 In December 2010, Echo & the Bunnymen went on tour playing their first two albums Crocodiles and Heaven Up Here in their entirety.

-Echo & the Bunnymen's most recent album of new material, titled Meteorites, was released on 26 May 2014 in the UK, and on 3 June 2014 in the US via 429 Records.
+Echo & the Bunnymen's most recent album of new material, Meteorites, was released on 26 May 2014 in the UK, and on 3 June 2014 in the US via 429 Records.
 The album was released on the pledgemusic.com website.
 It was produced and mixed by Youth, who also co-wrote three of the tracks and played some bass.
 It was the band's first UK Top 40 album entry since 1999.

-In 2018, Echo & the Bunnymen announced and released an album of reworked orchestral versions of older material and two new songs, titled The Stars, the Oceans & the Moon, to mixed reception.
+In 2018, they released a compilation album with reworked orchestral versions of older material and two new songs, titled The Stars, the Oceans & the Moon, to mixed reception.

-In 2023, the band will be one of the headliners at the Cruel World Festival in Pasadena, California on May 20.
-In September, a 4 date tour will see the group perform Ocean Rain in full in the UK.
+In September 2023, a four-date tour saw the group perform Ocean Rain in full in the UK.